$350,000 settlement for wrongful death + $200,000 for consequential damages

 Steve represented a young mother whose husband was killed while transporting logs for a lumberyard.

-We ensure that the survivors of a tragedy are taken care of.
+We make sure the survivors of a tragedy are taken care of.
 Here's how to file a claim.

 Losing a loved one is emotionally devastating, it shouldn't be financially devastating too.
 Seeking financial compensation for your lost loved one can help to secure your financial situation and ease costs associated with their passing.